joannechoi/690-stats-and-visualizations/Assignments/Assignment-06/README.md

 This folder contains assignment #6.
-- .ipynb contains the Jupyter Notebook of the assignment.
+- .ipynb file contains the Jupyter Notebook of the assignment.
 - census_cost_cleansed.csv is the output file.